-The angle of the footplates is adjusted using stop screws under each footplate.
+The angle of the footplates is adjusted using the stop screws under each footplate.

 - 1. Tilt up the footplate. - 2.
 Undo the lock nut. - 3.
-Set to the required angle by screwing the screw in or out. - 4.
+Set to the required angle by adjusting the stop screw in or out. - 4.
 Lock the stop screw in the required position using the lock nut.